BigEvilCorporation/TANGLEWOOD/README.md

 SNASM68K.EXE runs under MS-DOS 5, Windows 95, or DOSBox configured with EMS option.

+To build with SNASM68K.EXE, place a copy of the executable in the **ASSEMBLR** directory and continue reading.
+To build with ASM68K.EXE, you'll need to modify the command lines to suit.
+I'll provide examples when I get the chance.

 ### SEGA Mega Drive/Genesis Build

 Start by looking at **BLDCONF.ASM** to configure the various build options, then run one of the build batch files from the **TANGLEWD** directory:

-- **BLDFIN.BAT**: assembles a final build with all debug options disabled
+- **BUILDFIN.BAT**: assembles a final build with all debug options disabled
-- **BLDEMU.BAT**: assembles a debug/emulator build in BIN format
+- **BUILDEMU.BAT**: assembles a debug/emulator build in BIN format
-- **BLDDEBUG.BAT**: assembles a debug build in COFF format, for SNASM2 debugger (Cross Products MegaCD devkits)
+- **BUILDDBG.BAT**: assembles a debug build in COFF format, for SNASM2 debugger (Cross Products MegaCD devkits)

+Logs and output binaries can be found in the **TANGLEWD/BIN** directory.

 ### Emulator Hosted Build